Excel Exercises Practice Name

 Of all the simple formatting modifications (bold, underline, italics, strikethrough), strikethrough is the most difficult to do without a shortcut, but is typically the least commonly used.

-Strikethrough is text with a line through it, as if you're crossing something out.
+Strikethrough is text with a line through it, as if you're crossing an item off of a list.

 Simply select all the cells to which you want to apply strikethrough, then hold Ctrl and press 5.
-This will strikethrough all selected cells unless all selected cells already have strikethrough, in which case it will return them to normal.
+This will strikethrough the text in all selected cells unless all selected cells already have strikethrough, in which case it will return them to standard.

 In Excel for Mac, hold down the ⌘ (command) and shift keys, and then press X.

-The best way to learn these shortcuts an be faster and more productive in Excel is to practice them as much as possible.
+The best way to learn these shortcuts and become faster and more productive in Excel is to practice them as much as possible.
 Rather than just reading about these shortcuts, you need to try some hands-on practice exercises to build muscle memory.